GSA-TTS/identity-handbook/_articles/troubleshooting-expiring-pivcac.md

 openssl pkcs7 -inform DER -in tmp/bundle.p7c -print_certs -text
 ```

+## Using FPKI Notifications to prepare for a scheduled replacement

+If you aren't able to find a replacement certificate using the options described above, it may not
+be issued yet.
+GSA's FICAM program publishes [notifications for Federal PKI ecosystem changes](https://www.idmanagement.gov/fpki/notifications/#notifications),
+where you may find a notice describing whether to expect a replacement certificate to be issued
+before the scheduled expiration of the certificate.

 ## Using CloudWatch to find issuers and service providers

 CloudWatch may be used to find certificate-related errors by issuer and service provider.